Last updated on July 5th, 2022 at 11:35 am

 It seemed auspicious.
 The rainbow signified a path between Heaven and Earth in Greek mythology.
 Rainbows are supposed to bring good luck.
-Of course the leprechaun hides his pot of gold at the end of the rainbow as well, as everyone knows.
-Would 2011 be a year of increased prosperity and abundance?
+Of course, the leprechaun hides his pot of gold at the end of the rainbow as well, as everyone knows.
+Would this new year be a year of increased prosperity and abundance?

 That, I believe, will be up to us.
 We are powerful creators, creating our lives as we go.

 Right now, I am living the dream, celebrating the remainder of the holiday season first in Hawai’i, then back in New York for a few days, before flying to India for a month.
 Traveling the world teaching workshops about living your dreams, and writing about them, is a dream come true for me.
 And that’s exactly what I’m up to in the world right now.